seetadev/RoadICM/README.md

 We are also developing an NFT marketplace using Near blockchain for NFC tags of monitoring devices at roads, which includes CCTV cameras and UAV devices.
 This will enable better transparency in road incident management and early stage detection of the incidents.
 NFC tags will be end commissioned before use.
 Please visit https://github.com/seetadev/RoadICM/tree/main/electronicincidentmanagement/Near-NFT-marketplace

+# XRPL automation and organization python libraries

 Asset Management, Automation and Reducing decentralized Transaction Costs in Road ICM: We are utilizing xrpl-py-lite for asset management, automation and reducing transaction costs with XRP Ledger in Transport ICM.
 This is especially useful for enabling Transport ICM at all levels - citizen, dispatcher, Ministry of Road and Transportation and Fleet Organizations.
+Please visit https://github.com/seetadev/RoadICM/tree/main/road-gov-modules/asset-mgr-xrpl-py-lite

 # How it works: